fallen-icarus/cardano-swaps/README.md

 For a quick list of everything that has changed from the previous verion, see the [changelog](CHANGELOG.md).

-This version of Cardano-Swaps is written in Aiken. **The Aiken version can handle 14 swaps in a single transaction with a fee of only 1.5 ADA.
-A transaction with a single swap only costs 0.25 ADA.
-This makes Cardano-Swaps up to an order of magnitude cheaper than existing Cardano DEXs.** See [benchmarks](Benchmarks.md) for details.
-This protocol works on Cardano as is - no hardforks or CIPs are necessary.

-For a quick list of everything that has changed from the previous verion, see the [changelog](CHANGELOG.md).

 ---
 ## Table of Contents
 - [Abstract](#abstract)